Hydrostatic approximation of the 2D primitive equations in a thin strip: Global wellposedness of the hydrostatic limit system

 The goal of this section is to prove Theorem \ref{th:hydrolimit}.
-We remark that the construction of a local smooth solution of the system \eqref{eq:hydrolimit} follows a standard parabolic regularization method, similar to the case of Prandtl system, which consists of adding an addition horizontal smoothing term of the type $\delta \dd_x^2$ and then taking $\delta \to 0$.
-The difficulty here consists in the presence of the unknown pressure term $\dd_xp$ in the first equation of \eqref{eq:hydrolimit}.
+We remark that the construction of a local smooth solution of the system \eqref{eq:hydrolimit} follows a standard parabolic regularization method, similar to the case of Prandtl system, which consists of adding an addition horizontal smoothing term of the type $\gamma \dd_x^2$ and then taking $\gamma \to 0$.
+The difficulty here relies on the presence of the unknown pressure term $\dd_xp$ in the first equation of \eqref{eq:hydrolimit}.
 However, as in \cite{CLT2019}, we can reformulate the problem by writing $v$ and $\dd_xp$ as functions of $u$ and $T$.
-First, we remark that the Dirichlet boundary condition $(u,v)\vert_{t=0} = (u,v)\vert_{t=1} = 0$ and the incompressibility condition $\divv u = \dd_x u + \dd_y v=0$ imply
+From the Dirichlet boundary condition $(u,v)\vert_{z=0} = (u,v)\vert_{z=1} = 0$ and the incompressibility condition $\dd_x u + \dd_z v=0$, we get